HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 **Tip**: It's also possible to now take the O3DE cubemaps (skybox, specular and diffuse) and use them outside in external applications such as 3D Digital Content creation tools such as Maya and Blender (take your game lighting with you.)
 Maya as an example can utilize the cubemaps directly (if you have the DDS loader plugin active), you can load them into a StingrayPBS material.
 Other applications or workflows may prefer a LatLong, a good example is [Marmoset Toolbag](https://marmoset.co/toolbag/), you could use the same source EXR to build a matching lighting environment in that tool.
 If you want to convert O3DE cubemaps back into a LatLong format, you could use a tool like [GitHub - dariomanesku/cmftStudio: cmftStudio:](https://github.com/dariomanesku/cmftStudio)

+I call this 'Synced Lighting Workflow', and it could be it's own future post.
+Each DCC tools capabilities and workflows are slightly different, so this would be a lengthy and detailed article (looking forward to writing it.)

 ##### Directional Light (Sun)

 Now to generate shadows and provide the Sun's lighting Energy, there is an Entity called "Sun", if you select this, in the "Entity Inspector" on the right-edge of the Editor, you will see this Entity has a [Directional Light Component](https://www.o3de.org/docs/user-guide/components/reference/atom/directional-light/).
 This component's transform, is then angled so the light is aligned with the Sun's position in the Sky.

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/2023-01-13-17-04-11-image.png" width="512px" title="O3DE workshop slide Sun" alt="o3de-workshop-slide-9" data-align="inline">

-<u>**Tip**</u>: If you'd like to make it easier to accurately align the entity rotation to match the Sun angle in the sky, you can use this trick.
+**<u>Tip</u>**: If you'd like to make it easier to accurately align the entity rotation to match the Sun angle in the sky, you can use this trick.
 Create a Camera Entity and parent the Sun (directional light) to it, then you can 'look through' this camera and point it to the Sun.

 1. Create an Entity: Camera-Sun, add a Camera Component